mzdwedar/Time-Series-EDA/README.md

 # Time-Series-EDA

-I have picked some stocks, visalized them, and computed some summary info.
+I have picked some stocks, visualized them, and computed some summary info.